bmpvieira/python101/day1_introduction/slides/day1_introduction_unix.md

 # The script mode

-Writing scripts will make the majority of your coding experience.
-A python script that contains a set of instructions can be executed in more than one way:
+Writing scripts will make the majority of your coding experience. <a href='http://www.youtube.com/watch?v=5ihtX86JzmA#t=1m15s' target='_blank'>Shebang</a> A python script that contains a set of instructions can be executed in more than one way:

 - **The <a href='http://www.youtube.com/watch?v=5ihtX86JzmA#t=1m15s' target='_blank'>Shebang</a> way**:
 	1. The first line of the script file must contain a "shebang" (#!) followed by the path of the Python executable (e.g. #!/usr/bin/python).
 This will tell the program loader which interperter should be used to execute the file.